-do consumers actually need dedicated 3D capturing hardware on their phones if software can do the trick?
+Do consumers actually need dedicated 3D capturing hardware for their phones if just software can do the trick?

-To test the current state of software-only mobile 3D scanning, I tested four different smartphone photogrammetry apps: 123D Catch, Trnio, Scann3D &
+To test the current state of software-only mobile 3D scanning, I tested different smartphone photogrammetry solutions on the same object under the same circumstances:

-In this part I’ll focus on the next step up in Autodesk’s cloud-based “Photo to 3D”—or Photogrammetry—offerings: ReCap 360.
+In this Review I’m testing Autodesk’s cloud-based “Photo to 3D”—or Photogrammetry—offerings: ReCap 360.
 Whereas 123D Catch is targeted at consumers, ReCap 360 is targeted at professionals.
 It has a few extra bells and whistles.
 Read on to find out if that means better results.

 If you have any interest in 3D, you know Autodesk.
 The company is probably best known of its industry standard software Maya and 3ds Max, but also makes many, many more applications for creative technologists.
 Autodesk Animator was actually the first animation program I used back in the 1990s on my very first MS DOS computer (its 8-bit goodness makes me realize that we’re currently making a lot of trendy animated GIFs for our client’s online marketing at the animation studio I co-founded—nothing changed!).
 They also make nice mobile apps: I use Autodesk’s Pixlr app on a daily base to edit my mobile snapshots.